Meet the Founders

 Amber is an aspiring journalist with plans to double major in political science and journalism/broadcasting in college, minoring in African-American studies.
 She plans to continue leading the charge to prepare African-American girls for future success.

-Jillian Shogunle is a senior at Bremen High School.
+Jillian Shogunle is a freshman at the University of Arkansas at Pine Bluff, majoring in Political Science.
 A young African American woman, looking to make a difference in her community.
-Along with making a difference, she has many interests, like Styling (www.shogunlestyles.com) directing photo shoots, and historical research.
-She plans to further her education at Bowie State University or Clark Atlanta University and major in either Political Science or Public Administration.
-Her minor in college will be African American Studies, planning to have an amazing career and multiple businesses, which equals multiple lanes of income, and that is one of the keys to becoming a millionaire.
-The average millionaire has at least 6 lanes of income.
-Besides her business plans, she has a true desire to continue the legacy with my colleagues that Black Is Gold is building.
+Along with making a difference, she has many interests, such as Styling (www.shogunlestyles.com) directing photo shoots, and researching historical content.
+She plans on becoming an attorney while having multiple businesses because she believes that having multiple sources of income, is one of the keys to becoming a millionaire.
+The average millionaire has at least 6 sources of income.
+Besides her business plans, she has a true desire to continue the legacy with her colleagues that they are building for the Black Is Gold Organization.

-Lailah Webster is a junior that attends Gary Comer College Prep.
+Lailah Webster is a senior who attends Gary Comer College Prep.
 Born and raised on the South Side of Chicago.
 Her interest includes business, modeling, and hanging out with friends.
-Being from the south side of Chicago and within coming from this side of town she noticed that a lot of young girls struggle with being confident and having the resources to do what they aspire to do.
-She aspires to attend Howard University or Spelman College where she hopes to continue the legacy of Black is Gold name.
+While living in the inner-city she noticed that a lot of young girls struggle with being confident and having the resources they need in order to be successful, this inspired her to start the Black is Gold Organization with her fellow co-founders.
+She has future plans to attend Howard University or Spelman College in the fall of 2019.